STL - Associative Containers

 operator - Returns the value at keyk

 .
-If key doesn’t exist, it creates new key and assigns it default value.
+If key doesn’t exist, it inserts new key and assigns it default value.

 , .size()